 What my game isn’t…

 My game is not an epic fantasy, nor is it terribly realistic.
 My game is not based on history to the letter but is instead “inspired” of history.
 Things like World War 1 just give me a point in time that I can refer to for ideas, it is not the world that I am trying to re create.
 This is not an Alternate history game.
 I am also aware that my game is not “true” steampunk or dieselpunk but merely my own reiteration of it.
 Note that I am NOT a proponent of the “just add lots of gears and brass to make it steampunk” stereotype.
 Nor am I a Vernian purist that says that all Steampunk must be on earth or take place in 20th century Europe.
 Describing what “steampunk” is has been so warped that there is no longer a single definition for it.
 I found my own definition and that’s that!
 I am also aware that people don’t mix high fantasy with modern technology often; and for good reason, it usually doesn’t make much sense!
-The ripple effect of introducing something like gunpowder to a fantasy is massive and it takes a lot of work to figure out how it would change things.
+The ripple effect of introducing something like gunpowder to a fantasy setting is massive and it takes a lot of work to figure out how it would change things.
 But some games and franchises find a way to make it work, I don’t see why I cant do the same.